mearjuntripathi/CU-DSA-Technical-Tranining/Tree/Lecture1.md

 ```

 ## Que 3: [Binary Tree Level Order Traversal](https://leetcode.com/problems/binary-tree-level-order-traversal/description/)
-Given the root of a binary tree, return the level order traversal of its nodes' values. (i.e., from left to right, level by level).
+Imagine you are organizing a company-wide meeting.
+The CEO (root) is at the top level, followed by department heads (second level), then team leaders (third level), then employees (fourth level) at the bottom and so on.

+To collect feedback efficiently, you decide to visit each level of the organization one by one, starting from the CEO and moving level by level from left to right, gathering feedback from each person.
+The goal is to list everyone's feedback in the exact order you collected it, level by level..
 ```
 Input: root = [3,9,20,null,null,15,7]
 Output: [[3],[9,20],[15,7]]